Skip to main content

 How Reverse Sales Tax Works - The Complete Guide

-The Reverse Sales Tax Formula
+What Reverse Sales Tax Means

-Original Price = Total Amount ÷ (1 + Tax Rate ÷ 100)
+Original Price = Total Amount / (1 + Tax Rate / 100)

 Tax Amount = Total Amount - Original Price

-Step-by-Step Example
+Worked Example

-1. Convert rate to decimal: 8.25 ÷ 100 = 0.0825
+1. Convert the rate to a decimal: 8.25 / 100 = 0.0825

 2. Add 1: 1 + 0.0825 = 1.0825

-3. Divide total by this: $54.12 ÷ 1.0825 = $50.00
+3. Divide the total: $54.12 / 1.0825 = $50.00

-4. Tax amount: $54.12 − $50.00 = $4.12
+4. Subtract to find the tax: $54.12 - $50.00 = $4.12

 Common Questions

-What is the reverse sales tax formula?
+What is the reverse sales tax formula?v

-Original Price = Total ÷ (1 + Tax Rate ÷ 100).
-The tax amount is Total − Original Price.
+Original Price = Total / (1 + Tax Rate / 100).
+Tax Amount = Total - Original Price.

-Because the tax was applied to the original price, not the total.
-Subtracting a percentage from the total gives the wrong result.
-You must divide by (1 + rate).
+Because the tax was applied to the original price, not to the final total.
+Division gives the correct untaxed amount.

 Sales Tax Calculator